 Big Island - J&J's convenience store.
 Prices are a bit more expensive due to the rural location.
-There's a larger fitness centre (a key is required to access the fitness centre - it can be acquired from the band office for \$20).

-Morson - Buena Vista Restaurant (open late spring to early fall) - A nice little restaurant overlooking Lake of the Woods.
-Good food and great pies!
+Morson - Buena Vista Restaurant (Open late spring to early fall) - A nice little restaurant overlooking Lake of the Woods.
+Good food and great pies.
+Pelican Landing Kitchen (open late spring to early fall) - This take-out service has a variety of tasty dishes and appetizers available.